The Shop Floor App displays all the Operations on open Manufacturing orders (MO) that have been assigned to a specific Operator.

 Operators can report the actual quantities of ingredients used after completing a task.
 Read more

-Operators can identify consumed ingredients by scanning their barcode.
+Operators can identify consumed ingredients by scanning their barcodes.
 Read more

-After the last task for a Manufacturing Order is completed, the Operator can also report the actual quantity of products made with the MO.
+After the last task for a MO is completed, the Operator can report the actual quantity of products made with the MO.
 Read more

-Operators can leave comments for used ingredients and products made to give further information if the quantities are different from the planned.
-The comments will appear on the Manufacturing Order on the Katana MRP main site.
+Operators can leave comments for used ingredients and products made to give further information if the quantities are different from the planned amount.
+The comments will appear on the MO on the Katana MRP main site.

 Tasks with multiple Operators

 A task on the Operators list can be in progress by another Operator.
-Task statuses on the other Operator's account will update automatically if one of the Operators starts, pauses, resumes, quits, or finishes the task.
+Task statuses on another Operator's account will update automatically if one of the Operators starts, pauses, resumes, quits, or finishes the task.

-One Operator cannot access any tasks that have been assigned to another Operator (unless the task is assigned to multiple Operators).
-You cannot switch Operators inside the SFC app account.
-You need to log out with the current Operator and log in with the other account.
+An Operator can't access tasks that have been assigned to another Operator (unless the task is assigned to multiple Operators).
+You can't switch Operators inside the app account.
+An Operator needs to log out of the current Operator and log in with a different account.

-You can click on a task to access more detailed information about the task and the related Manufacturing Order.
+Click on a task to access more detailed information about the task and the related MO.
 This information includes:

 - List of required ingredients and their availability status.

-Yellow - the ingredient is not available in stock, but it is expected from suppliers (or in case of a subassembly, it is expected from another Manufacturing Order).
+Yellow - The ingredient is not available in stock but is expected from suppliers (or in case of a subassembly, it is expected from another MO).

-Red - the ingredient is not available in stock and is not expected either.
+Red - The ingredient is unavailable in stock and is not expected.

 Ingredients can be added either by: